migupl/yagc/README.md

 - *hexColor*: the hexadecimal code color for the saluting cat.
 Default, '#fff'.
 - *hexFillColor*: the hexadecimal code color to fill.
 Default, '#151513'.
 - *leftCorner*: include to put on the left.
 Default, it is on the right.
+- *openInNewWindow*: open the link in a new window.
 - *url*: URL to be linked.
-Default, 'https://github.com/'
+Default, 'https://github.com/'.

 ## An example with the GitHub corner on the left